Before Hurricane Season

 Storm-Related Debris

-Private Roads & Private Property:
+Private Roads & Private Property Access:

-This requires a Right of Entry Agreement (PDF) be signed by the legal owner of the road or a legal representative, such as homeowners association or management company.
-A completed Right of Entry form must be filed after each storm event and emailed to fieldoperations@martin.fl.us.
+Residents who live on a private road with restricted access (locks, gates, or guards present), must grant the County permission to enter before debris removal can occur.
+This requires a Right of Entry Agreement (PDF) be signed by the legal owner of the road or a legal representative, such as an HOA or management company.
+A completed Right of Entry form must be filed after each storm event and emailed to: fieldoperations@martin.fl.us.